dannng/dannng.github.io/docs/glossary.markdown

 See an expanded discussion of digital (or "cyber") assets in [NISTIR 7693, Specification for Asset Identification 1.1](https://doi.org/10.6028/NIST.IR.7693)

 ### Disk image
 A disk image (sometimes referred to as an "image") is a digital file that is a copy of the readable area of a storage device (or media object), (e.g., hard drive, optical disc, floppy disk).
 An image replicates the content and structure of the original storage device.
 Content includes visible files, but also system files, hidden files, and even deleted files; it can include things the user may not realize are saved, such as downloaded email and web browsing history.
-It may also include unused, empty, or [slack space](#slack-space)].
+It may also include unused, empty, or [slack space](#slack-space).
 A disk image will be about the same size as the storage device being imaged.
 There are proprietary and open-source tools that can be used to create an image; there are also proprietary and open disk image file formats.
 A disk image can be "raw," "forensically-packaged," physical, logical, compressed, and/or split up into several files, and these qualities are not mutually exclusive.

 Examples: format examples include Expert Witness Format, gzip-compressed, AFF4, and others.